Chlumsky/msdfgen/README.md

 The complete list of available options can be printed with **-help**.
 Some of the important ones are:
  - **-o \<filename\>** &ndash; specifies the output file name.
-The desired format will be deduced from the extension (png, bmp, tif, txt, bin).
+The desired format will be deduced from the extension (png, bmp, tiff, rgba, fl32, txt, bin).
 Otherwise, use -format.
  - **-dimensions \<width\> \<height\>** &ndash; specifies the dimensions of the output distance field (in pixels).
  - **-range \<range\>**, **-pxrange \<range\>** &ndash; specifies the width of the range around the shape between the minimum and maximum representable signed distance in shape units or distance field pixels, respectivelly.